Paul1nh0/jsh/README.txt

+# This Project is NOT maintained!
+# I Will Not answer any issues, or write a proper usage wiki.
+# I am only open sourcing this for the community benefit.

 # JSF - A JavaScript Fuzzing Harness.
 # provided here are examples of usage with domato & dharma,
 # but you can run any generator with this setup.